🚀 Introduction: ChatGPT Prompts for Developers

-- A peer reviewer
+- Peer code reviewer

-- A documentation writer
+- Documentation writer

-- A performance optimizer
+- Performance optimizer

 🧰 Section 1: Prompts for Writing & Refactoring Production Code